What Nursing Home ‘Memory Care’ Means

 Teamwork to memory care is needed, whether it’s the physical therapy/rehab department suggesting a walker to help someone get up and do more, or the therapeutic activities department bringing in arts and crafts, like beading, or even the dietary program, whose pancake and waffle days are big hits.
 The smell evokes memories of childhood, she says, and people are encouraged to eat more and eat better.

-If you’re evaluating memory care facilities, look for those that offer cutting-edge ways to help people enjoy life and communicate with others.
+If you’re evaluating memory care assisted living facilities in the Bel Air area, look for those that offer cutting-edge ways to help people enjoy life and communicate with others.
 Always, always talk to residents that are there.
 Talk to their families.
 Find out what people think about what works there and doesn’t.
 Be wary of cookie-cutter

 approaches, like having a stuffed animal in every room.
 Just because something works for one individual, that doesn’t mean it may suit the needs for your senior.